icve/Firestarter/README.md

 * General user with that wish to use keyboard/mouse to control IoT device.
 * General user that wish to use macro in locked down / hardware that they do not own.

+## What was done during the Hackerthon period ?
+* A software demo to demonstrate how macros can be used.
+* Lots of research on choosing the best component / cost optimisation
+* Ciruit schematic (mostly done)
+* PCM board layout (mostly done)

 ## What about software key mapper?